SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 [nalgebra]: https://nalgebra.org/
 [java server]: https://github.com/SlimeVR/SlimeVR-Server

-[^1]: This is *not* the official skeletal model for SlimeVR, that model is actually [here][official model] intertwined deep in the official SlimeVR Server codebase.
-This alternative implementation seeks to improve on the official one and experiment with some new concepts

 [^1]: For now, "all" means Typescript, and then later, Java.
-If you have a language you are passionate about adding support for, just file an issue!
-If it can talk to C, it can talk to Rust.
+If you have a language you are passionate about using this in, just file an issue!

 [^2]: This is both unlikely and also not strictly necessary.
 Unlikely because [Eiren](https://github.com/Eirenliel), the creator slime behind SlimeVR, has stated that they have no interest in rewriting the skeletal model in Rust or making it use anything other than Java.
 There may still be a chance that this can be integrated into the official server behind some compilation/feature flags.
 It might instead get ported by others to Java.
-Either this library adds some features that don't exist in the official model, and has a different tech stack and goals.
-We plan on making a TypeScript version of the SlimeVR server regardless.
+Regardless, this library adds some features that don't exist in the official model and has a different tech stack and goals.
+Also, we plan on making a TypeScript version of the SlimeVR server that will directly build on our work here.